An chéad cheist, Deputy Jack Chambers. Níl sé i láthair. Is Deputy Buckley representing Deputy Ó Snodaigh?

 28. Deputy Jack Chambers asked the Taoiseach and Minister for Defence the further engagement his Department has had with the Public Service Pay Commission; and if he will make a statement on the matter.
 [9301/19]

 What further engagement has the Department had with the Public Service Pay Commission and will the Minister of State make a statement on the matter?
 As the Minister of State and I know, this is continually being delayed.
 The reporting deadline has been displaced out.
 The Department has breached its own deadline from last year.
 What further engagement has the Department had?
-Can the Minister of State clarify the role of the Department of Public Expenditure and Reform in that process and why much of what the Minister of State said last year around the Public Service Pay Commission was contradictory?
-I hope the Minister of State will have space now to clarify what he said last year.
+Can the Minister of State clarify the role of the Department of Public Expenditure and Reform in that process and why much of what he said last year around the Public Service Pay Commission was contradictory?
+I hope he will have space now to clarify what he said last year.

 In accordance with the Public Service Stability Agreement 2018-2020, the Government tasked the Public Service Pay Commission to conduct a comprehensive examination and analysis of underlying difficulties in recruitment and retention in those sectors and employment streams identified in the commission's report of May 2017.
 This includes the defence sector in module 2.

 In order to assist the commission in its analysis, the Department of Defence was requested to provide specific data.
 A civil and military team was tasked with collating this material.
 The specific material requested has been submitted to the commission.
 The Department of Defence is continuing to engage with the Public Service Pay Commission and is responding to queries and requests for further information from the commission.
 In this regard, the material is continuing to be collated by the civil and military personnel who worked closely in preparing the submission to the commission.